domxjs/domxjs.github.io/state-management.md

 As an application grows in complexity the need for a solution first appears as pain points in the development experience.

-There are a few benifits for considering some sort of state management practices.
+Some benifits for a state management solution include:
+- Decoupling buisiness logic from UI components
 - Rationalizing complex data structures and flow
 - Centralizing business logic
 - Improving code maintainability
 - Applying architectural patterns
-- Decoupling buisiness logic from UI components

 ## Unidirectional Data Flow
-A popular state management pattern for Web Applications is unidirectional Data Flow.
+A popular state management pattern for Web Applications is UDDF (uni-directional data flow).

-What problems does this solve?
+This pattern keeps state in a consolodated location usually called a store.
+UI components recieve their state from the store and can dispatch actions when things occur.
+The store handles the action and updates the state which then updates the UI components.

-- This helps with conceptualizing how the application is built.
+This ensures that there is only one way in which data is transferred to other parts of the application and so helps with conceptualizing how the application is built.
-- Fill this out...

-Alternatives?

-Flux was early on the scene with Facebook and inspired other libraries such as Redux and MobX.
-Many applications have used this pattern with success.
-But is there a way to use this pattern without a library, just equiped with the DOM?

-## Comparisons
+## Implementations
-There
+There are many UDDF libraries, but lets take a look at two of them to illustrate the pattern.

 ### Flux
+Early on the scene was the [Flux project from Facebook](https://facebook.github.io/flux/).
+It inspired other libraries such as Redux and MobX.

+Flux is not a library, instead it just popularized the pattern.
+Facebook released a few utilities and a dispatcher those who did not want to build it for themselves since that is a core piece of the pattern.

 <div style="text-align:center;max-width:400px;margin:0 auto;">
     <img src="images/uddf-patterns-flux.svg" style="width:360px">